hapax/hapax.github.io/assets/chuzenji.md

 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
-Loss is loss is loss, and we rush headlong into the sea of disorder as if our lives depended on it; and perhaps they do.
+Loss is loss is loss.
+We rush headlong into the sea of chaos as if our lives depended on it; and perhaps they do.

-I head back down to the main street, no plans in mind. life would mess them up anyway, as a matter of thermodynamic necessity.
+I head back down to the main street, no plans in mind.
+Life would mess them up anyway as a matter of necessity.
 By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
 A lean-to at the back reminds of a Shinto shrine.